armadillu/ofxRemoteUI/README.md

 ## Web Client

 The web client allows you to control the parameters of your OpenFrameworks app from a web browser.
-It does so by connecting your web browser to your OF app through websockets; and it uses [ofxLibwebsockets](https://github.com/robotconscience/ofxLibwebsockets) to handle the connection.
+It does so by connecting your web browser to your OF app through websockets; it uses ofxPoco to handle the connection.

-ofxRemoteUIServer creates a minimal webserver that will serve a single-file HTML + JS + CSS gzipped package that your browser will interpret.
+ofxRemoteUIServer creates a minimal webserver that hosts a single-file HTML + JS + CSS gzipped package that your browser will interpret.
+You don't need to provide additional files.

-Because the use of the web client requires [ofxLibwebsockets](https://github.com/robotconscience/ofxLibwebsockets), the features is optional, and needs to be turned on with a preprocessor macro. ofxRemoteUI by default will no try to use and include ofxLibwebsockets.
-You will have to define two Pre-processor Macros in your project settings to use that feature; just define "RUI_WEBSOCKETS" and "RUI_WEB_INTERFACE" in your Pre-processor Macros to enable the feature.
-This will require correct setup of the project, including all the dependencies needed by ofxLibWebsockets.
+You can quickly load up the web GUI interface by getting into the built-in client (press 'tab' from the OF app), and from there press 'c' (for client).
+This will launch a web browser and load the web gui for you.

-The web interface is developed in a separate repository [ofxRemoteUI-Web](https://github.com/jackosx/ofxRemoteUI-Web).
-The whole interface is embedded into the [RUIWebBinary.cpp](https://github.com/armadillu/ofxRemoteUI/blob/master/src/RUIWebBinary.cpp) file, so if you want to modify / tweak the interface, go to the [ofxRemoteUI-Web](https://github.com/jackosx/ofxRemoteUI-Web) repo and create a new build of that file and drop it into ofxRemoteUI (replacing the old one).
+The web interface is developed in a separate repository [ofxRemoteUI-Web](https://github.com/armadillu/ofxRemoteUI-Web).
+The whole interface is packaged in the [RUIWebBinary.cpp](https://github.com/armadillu/ofxRemoteUI/blob/master/src/RUIWebBinary.cpp) file, so if you want to modify / tweak the interface, go to the [ofxRemoteUI-Web](https://github.com/jackosx/ofxRemoteUI-Web) repo and create a new build of that file and drop it into the ofxRemoteUI src folder (replacing the old one).

-The web client has completely been developed by [@jackosx](http://github.com/jackosx).
+The web client has completely been developed by [@jackosx](http://github.com/jackosx), with some quality-of-life tweaks by [@armadillu](http://github.com/armadillu).

-Note that ofxLibwebsockets includes the jsoncpp lib, which is also included in ofxJSON.
-This means you might get duplicate symbol compile errors when using both in the same project; just remove the jsoncpp lib from one of them if that's the case.
+Note that this interface is not very tested.
+Don't use several clients at the same time, only one will be alloewd to connect.
+Web client connection/disconnection doesnt seem very realiable at the moment, but should be ok for a quick edit.

 ## Random Notes